JordanBourgault/ebooker/README.md

 This project also includes a caching mechanism so that only the new content is downloaded on successive runs.

 ## Setup
+1. Install a recent python version (tested with [3.10](https://www.python.org/downloads/))
-1. `python -m venv venv`
+2. Create a python virtual environment `python -m venv venv`
+3. Activate the virtual envirnoment (`source venv/bin/activate` for linux, `.\venv\Scripts\Activate.ps1` for windows, ...)
-2. `python -m pip install -r requirements`
+4. Install the requirements `pip install -r requirements`

 ## Generating the book
 Simply run `python main.py` from the virtual environment.